MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

 ##### Partition access

 Partitions in Workplace Analytics allow access to data.
 To import metrics and attributes into Power BI, you will need access to the partition in Workplace Analytics that contains these metrics and attributes.
 (To gain access to that partition, steps in the following procedure have you sign in to your organizational account and select the partition ID.)
-For more information, see [Role-based Authorization in Kusto](https://docs.microsoft.com/en-us/azure/kusto/management/access-control/role-based-authorization).
+For more information, see [User roles in Workplace Analytics](..\use\user-roles.md).

 #### Use the connector